pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 Fixation-based stabilization is not defined by affect.
 It may appear admiring, moral, fearful, resigned, or neutral.
 What unites these configurations is not emotional tone but mechanism: the replacement of iterative regulation with a frozen asymmetry that eliminates the need for further processing.

-Upward asymmetry stabilization—historically mislabeled as idealization or benign fantasy—is the most visible subtype of this strategy.
+Upward asymmetry stabilization (historically mislabeled as idealization or benign fantasy) is the most visible subtype of this strategy.
 For this reason, it serves as the primary worked example in this chapter.
 Other fixation-based routes are introduced later as parallel expressions of the same regulatory logic.

 ### Fixation as a Regulatory Operator